pretty1020/Hiring-Predictor/README.md

 Random forest create multiple decision trees and combined together to get a more accurate and stable prediction.
 It is a popular machine learning algorithm.

-This is a good model for predicting attrition in call center industry.
+This is a good model for predicting attrition in Call Center industry.